Working tirelessly to ensure all South Africans have access to holistic, timely and compassionate cancer care.

 FAIR PATIENT SELECTION.

 Project Flamingo directors and volunteers do not select patients for theatre lists.
-We make our services available and slots are allocated as to patients present in need of surgery at Groote Schuur, Tygerberg and Livingstone hospitals.
+We make our services available and slots are allocated as to patients present in need of surgery at Groote Schuur, Tygerberg, Livingstone and Cecilia Makiwane hospitals.
 Project lists are scheduled one year in advance, the dates are added to the hospital booking systems, and names are provided to us by the hospitals.
 This ensures that the process remains completely fair and objective and that patients receive evidence-based cancer care.
 The treatment for breast cancer involves so much more than just surgery.
 By requiring patients to be part of the formal hospital oncology systems, we can ensure that they receive a holistic treatment plan, including the likes of chemotherapy and appropriate follow-ups post surgery.

 We are a Level 1 BEE certified company and can supply you with the necessary documentation to earn BEE points for your company when supporting Project Flamingo.
 A Section 18A Tax certificate can be provided on request.